 “They really are two different delivery systems.
 In my practice, I love to combine the two therapies such as foam rolling your hamstrings with plank yoga pose.
 They can work extremely well together and we love designing custom solutions for our patients.”

 Ready to get rolling, or already on the ball (er, roller)?
-Let us know which routines work best with the practice for you by sharing with #TeamAaptiv!
+Hop into the Aaptiv app and let us know which routines work best with the practice for you by sharing with #TeamAaptiv!